Zerguinho Deira

-Zerguinho Maikel Deira (born 23 July 2002) is a Surinamese professional footballer who plays as a defensive midfielder and defender for Jamaica Premier League club Cavalier.
+Zerguinho Maikel Deira (born 23 July 2002) is a Surinamese professional footballer who plays as a defensive midfielder and defender for Jamaica Premier League club Montego Bay United.

 Club career

 Deira joined Transvaal at the age of four.
 He made his debut for the first team at the age of sixteen.

 International career

 On 13 October 2018, Deira made his debut for Suriname in a 5–0 win against the British Virgin Islands.
 In doing so, he became the youngest player in the history of the Suriname national team, at the age of sixteen.